amanda-lopes/Halpha-SPLUS-Jelly/README.md

 4) The fluxes in the Halpha+[NII] maps are integrated within 90% radius, estimated at step 2.
 A second run is made, adding the G-band, in order to correct the Halpha+[NII] emission fluxes by extinction and [NII] applying Eq.
 (20) and (21) from Vilella-Rojo et al. (2015), respectively.
 Then, the Halpha fluxes are converted to star formation rates (SFR) using Kennicutt et al. (1998).

-Observations: The Halpha fluxes may be over/underestimate mainly due to the dust correction not being the most appropriate.
-More studies are being done in order to obtain more reliable corrections, in particular related to cases where the HII are not spatially resolved.
+Observations: The Halpha fluxes may be underestimate mainly due to the dust correction not being the most appropriate.
+More studies are being done in order to obtain more reliable corrections, in particular related to cases where the HII regiones are not spatially resolved.